renatoschichi/renatoschichi/README.md

 🏡 Working From Home

-I have experience in web development with HTML, CSS, JavaScript, using frameworks like Angular, bootstrap, ngx, material, and primeng.
+I have experience in web development with HTML, CSS, JavaScript, using frameworks like React and Angular, bootstrap, ngx, material, and primeng.
 I also do unit tests using "Jest", to work with development best practices and ensure code quality.
 I know programming logic, agility, and great teamwork.

 I work with git version control in all projects, following the git standard and using the GitHub/GitLab repository.